xlaurahu/CorrDiffSCIL/VideoScript.md

 name: NGC_API_KEY
   value: "<YOUR API KEY>"
 ```
 Replace "<YOUR API KEY>" with your actual key value and save the file using your username.
+Save the file on your computer locally.

+### 2. Software support

+NVIDIA NIM requires specific GPU hardware and memory configuration to run AI models efficiently.
+In this tutorial, we are using NVIDIA L40 GPUs deployed through Kubernetes, as requested in the YAML file.

-Now you can deploy the NIM through Kubernetes in your terminal by running
+Your next step is to deploy the NIM through Kubernetes in your terminal by running
 ```
 kubectl create -f corrdiff-nim-deployment-<YOUR NAME>.yaml -n <Lab Namespace>
 ```
 The container takes a couple of minutes to initialize.
-You can check the live status of your pod by running
+You can check the live status of your pod by running the line below in your terminal.
 ```
 kubectl get pods -n <Lab Namespace> -w | grep corrdiff
 ```